-- 18.69 The nature and extent of any monitoring activity will therefore need be determined by a firm based on an assessment of their particular business profile.
-This will be different for each firm and may include an assessment of the following matters: - Extent of execution vs clearing business undertaken - ➤ Nature of customer base (geographic location, regulated or unregulated) - Number of customers and volume of transactions - Types of products traded and complexity of those products - Payment processes - 18.70 Firms should ensure that any relevant factors taken into account in determining their monitoring activities are adequately documented and subject to periodic review.
+- 18.66 The nature and extent of any monitoring activity will therefore need to be determined by a firm based on an assessment of their particular business profile.
+This will be different for each firm and may include an assessment of the following matters: - Extent of execution vs clearing business undertaken - ➤ Nature of customer base (geographic location, regulated or unregulated) - > Number of customers and volume of transactions

+- > Types of products traded and complexity of those products - > Payment processes (including payments to third parties, if permitted) - 18.67 Firms should ensure that any relevant factors taken into account in determining their monitoring activities are adequately documented and subject to periodic review. - 18.68 Firms relying on third parties under the ML Regulations to apply CDD measures cannot rely on the third party in respect of monitoring.